-The Statement of Accounts summarises the Council's transactions for the 2020/21 financial year and its position at the year-end of 31 March 2021.
+The Statement of Accounts summarises the Council's transactions for the 2022/23 financial year and its position at the year-end of 31 March 2023.
 The Council is required to prepare an annual Statement of Accounts by the Accounts and Audit Regulations 2015, which those Regulations require to be prepared in accordance with proper accounting practices.
-These practices primarily comprise the Code of Practice on Local Authority Accounting in the United Kingdom 2020/21 supported by International Financial Reporting Standards (IFRS) and statutory guidance issued by government.
+These practices primarily comprise the Code of Practice on Local Authority Accounting in the United Kingdom 2022/23 and Update to the Code and Specifications for Future Codes for Infrastructure Assets (published November 2022) supported by International Financial Reporting Standards (IFRS) and statutory guidance issued by government.